aditiagarwalmzc/aditiagarwalmzc/README.md

 ### Introduction

 Hi there, I am Aditi Agarwal a.k.a Mig.
-I am 19 years old, currently a Sophomore in college and a front-end-developer.
+I am 21 years old, currently in my Final year of college and a front-end-developer.

 As a front-end-developer, I enjoy using my obsessive attention to detail which explains my love for designing and enhancing user experience.
 I also love to solve problems on Leetcode.